timescale/docs/mst/grafana-mst.md

 *   Create a service for [Grafana in MST][grafana-install]

 ## Configure Managed Service for TimescaleDB as a data source
+You can configure a TimescaleDB service as a data source to a Grafana service to query and visualize the data from the database.
 <procedure>

 ### Configuring Managed Service for TimescaleDB as a data source